very-good-science/data-ethics-club/site/join_in/join_in.md

 You don't need to be a data ethicist (we're not!), or a data scientist - having a variety of different people is how we learn from each other.
 It's a friendly and welcoming group and we often have new people drop by, so why not try it?

-We meet every other week for one hour on Zoom (Wednesdays, 1pm, UK time) to talk about something from [the reading list](../reading-list).
+In term time, we meet every other week for one hour on Teams (Wednesdays, 1pm, UK time) to talk about something from [the reading list](../reading-list).
 Out upcoming meeting dates are available below.
 If you would like to get email reminders about the content and dates for the next meeting then click above to join our mailing list!
 You can also join the DEC Slack by clicking [here](https://join.slack.com/t/dataethicsclub/shared_invite/zt-35d7cv97m-WHTNP2N2pck2yNlnkstXYw).